Plumsail/documents-docs/source/user-guide/processes/examples/create-excel-and-pdf-documents-from-microsoft-forms.rst

 .. image:: ../../../_static/img/flow/how-tos/MS-Forms-XLSX-PDF-template.png
     :alt: Excel template

-When creating your own ones, mind the templating language.
+When creating your own templates, mind the templating language.
 Plumsail Excel XLSX templates use a different approach than most other templating solutions.
 It uses a minimal amount of syntax to make your work done.

 In short, the templating engine thinks that everything between curly :code:`{{ }}` brackets is variables where it will apply your specified data.
 Read `this article <../../../document-generation/xlsx/how-it-works.html>`_ to get familiar with the templating engine.